hugohaggmark/hugohaggmark.github.io/_posts/2011-01-27-how-to-configure-an-automated-test-run-with-tfs-2010-and-test-manager.md

 permalink: "/2011/01/27/how-to-configure-an-automated-test-run-with-tfs-2010-and-test-manager/"
 ---

-Some of you may have read my earlier post on the associated automation in [TFS](http://msdn.microsoft.com/en-us/vstudio/ff637362 "TFS") and [Test Manager](http://msdn.microsoft.com/en-us/library/ms182409.aspx "Test Manager")&nbsp;[here]({{ site.baseurl }}{% link _posts/2011-01-08-how-come-the-add-button-in-associated-automation-isnt-visible-in-microsoft-test-manager.md %} "how-come-the-add-button-in-associated-automation-isnt-visible-in-microsoft-test-manager").
+Some of you may have read my earlier post on the associated automation in [TFS](http://msdn.microsoft.com/en-us/vstudio/ff637362 "TFS") and [Test Manager](http://msdn.microsoft.com/en-us/library/ms182409.aspx "Test Manager") [here]({{ site.baseurl }}{% link _posts/2011-01-08-how-come-the-add-button-in-associated-automation-isnt-visible-in-microsoft-test-manager.md %} "how-come-the-add-button-in-associated-automation-isnt-visible-in-microsoft-test-manager").
 I got some comments that made me realize that more people could benefit from a complete step by step guide on this subject.
 As such this post will be very long but with a lot of pictures so I hope you stick with me.

 ###